chrisbpawsey/hpc-intro/_episodes/030-transferring-files.md

 You can drag-and-drop files between the left (local) and right (remote) sides of the screen to transfer files.

-## Compressing files

-Sometimes we will want to compress files ourselves to make file transfers easier.
-The larger the file, the longer it will take to transfer.
-Moreover, we can compress a whole bunch of little files into one big file to make it easier on us (no one likes transferring 70000 little files)!

-The two compression commands we'll probably want to remember are the following:

-* Compress a single file with Gzip - `gzip filename`
-* Compress a lot of files/folders with Gzip - `tar -czvf archive-name.tar.gz folder1 file2 folder3 etc`

 > ## Transferring files
-> Using one of the above methods, try transferring files to and from the cluster.
+> Using the above methods, try transferring files to and from the cluster.
-> Which method do you like the best?
+> Which method do you like the best and why?
+Can you think of any potential issues
+> with your preferred method?
 {: .challenge}

+## Transferring data efficiently

+If we are transferring large amounts of data then there are some additional things we have to take into account in terms of performance and being considerate to other users on the system.
+We will talk about these later in the lesson...

 > ## Working with Windows
-> When you transfer files to from a Windows system to a Unix system
+> When you transfer text files to from a Windows system to a Unix system
 > (Mac, Linux, BSD, Solaris, etc.) this can cause problems.
-> Windows encodes its files slightly different than Unix,
+> Windows encodes its text files slightly different than Unix,
 > and adds an extra character to every line.
 >
 > On a Unix system, every line in a file ends with a `\n` (newline).
 > On Windows, every line in a file ends with a `\r\n` (carriage return + newline).
 > This causes problems sometimes.
 >
-> Though most modern programming languages and software handles this correctly,
+> Though most modern programming languages and software handle this correctly,
-> in some rare instances, you may run into an issue.
+> in some instances, you may run into an issue.
-> he solution is to convert a file from Windows to Unix encoding with the `dos2unix` command.
+> The solution is to convert a file from Windows to Unix encoding with the `dos2unix` command.
 >
 > You can identify if a file has Windows line endings with `cat -A filename`.
 > A file with Windows line endings will have `^M$` at the end of every line.